mariusmilitaru32/TimeToCook/README.md

     5. As a returning visitor, I want to be able to change my password.
     6. As a returning visitor, I want to be able to add recipes to favourite.
   - #### C. Administrator
-    1. As a administrator, I want to be able to manage categories.
+    1. As an administrator, I want to be able to manage categories.
-    2. As a administrator, I want to be able to restric access to users.
+    2. As an administrator, I want to be able to restrict access to users.

 ## Features